 - A description of no more than 75 words must accompany the artwork (space provided on the entry form).

-- Label each mail entry on the back in pencil (marker bleeds through the artwork) with student’s name, age, and grade, along with the teacher’s name, school name, address, and telephone number.
+- Label each mail entry on the back in pencil (marker bleeds through the artwork) with the student’s name, age, and grade, along with the teacher’s name, school name, address, and telephone number.

 - If submitting your entry electronically, accepted file types are: JPEG, PNG, or TIFF.
-Make sure your files are high resolution (scanning is encouraged), not crooked, and is easy to see and/or read.
+Make sure your files are high resolution (scanning is encouraged), not crooked, and easy to see and/or read.

 If you have any questions, please email firstname.lastname@example.org.

 Mail your entry (entry form + artwork) to:

 1325 East-West Highway,

 SSMC2, Room 3201

 - Attach the entry form

 - Attach the artwork as a JPEG, PNG, or TIFF